irdest/irdest/sdk/README.md

-# qaul SDKs
+# Irdest SDKs

-In order to develop applications for a qaul network, you need to include the software development kit libraries (SDK libs).
+In order to develop applications for a irdest network, you need to include the software development kit libraries (SDK libs).
 Each component your application wants to interact with requires a separate library.
 For the official core components all SDKs can be found in